rnadigital/agentcloud/README.md

 ## License

 This project is licensed under the Affero General Public License, version 3 only.
-Please refer to the `LICENSE` file for more details.
+Please refer to the [LICENSE](LICENSE) file for more details.

 ## Contributions & Feedback

-If you wish to contribute or provide feedback, please follow the contribution guidelines in `CONTRIBUTING.md`.
+If you wish to contribute or provide feedback, please follow the contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 Thank you for exploring `agentcloud`!